gavinfielder/pft/README.md

 There are five options:
  - `./test prefix` runs all the enabled tests whose name starts with 'prefix'
- - `./test search-pattern` runs all the enabled tests whose name matches a wildcard-based ('\*') search
+ - `./test "search-pattern"` runs all the enabled tests whose name matches a wildcard-based ('\*') search
  - `./test 42 84` runs (enabled) test number 42 through test 84
  - `./test 42` runs enabled tests from 42 to the end of all the enabled tests
  - `./test` runs all the enabled tests